khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

-- Breaking (high): The [**❖&nbsp;Alert**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=95988-11501&mode=design&t=MVOi831SRGjQRioB-11) component title now has a dedicated text style that leverages a scale from the latest type scale updates.
-As a result of the change, the component anatomy has been reworked to allow the title and body text to vertically align with the alert icon.
-The max-width variants have also been removed as they have low use and don't align with actual component properties.
-The [previous iteration of the alert](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=19898-127&mode=design&t=MVOi831SRGjQRioB-11) is marked as deprecated and still available for a time, but you should start using the latest in new designs.
+- Breaking (high): The [**❖&nbsp;Alert**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=95988-11501&mode=design&t=MVOi831SRGjQRioB-11) component title now has a dedicated text style that leverages the latest type scale updates.
+To accommodate this change, the component has been reworked to allow the title and body text to vertically align with the alert icon.
+The max-width variants have also been removed as they have low usage and weren't in line with current guidelines.
+The [previous version of the alert](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=19898-127&mode=design&t=MVOi831SRGjQRioB-11) has been deprecated, but will still be available for at least a milestone.
 - [Skeleton&nbsp;loader](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=2844-0&mode=dev) variants now reflect current heading and paragraph appearance.
   - Breaking (high): New components created for [headings](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=94794-93366&mode=dev).
 Existing skeleton loader heading variants have been deprecated.
   - Update paragraph components and create a single line version.